PaddlePaddle/PaddleDetection/README.md

 For detailed training and evaluation workflow, please refer to [GETTING_STARTED.md](docs/GETTING_STARTED.md).

+For detailed configuration and parameter description, please refer to [Complete config files](docs/config_example/)

 We also recommend users to take a look at the [IPython Notebook demo](demo/mask_rcnn_demo.ipynb)

 Further information can be found in these documentations: